Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 **Others changes**

-- Command `rbw application metrics` now displays the number of minutes consumed by the application (audio and video).
+- Command `rbw application metrics` now displays the number of minutes consumed by the application (WebRTC audio and video).
 At this time of writing, only conference minutes are taken into account.

+- Fix crash when using command `rbw sites`.

 - Linked with `Rainbow Node.JS SDK 1.46.0`